-Essex Fly Fishers’ Club Rules (effective Jan 2017)
+Essex Fly Fishers’ Club Rules (effective March 2019)

 Rules 8 to 26 inclusive apply to all anglers whether members of the Club or guests.

 The club is known as the “Essex Fly Fishers’ Club”.

 A member may ‘Self-Guest’ for an additional day’s sport if desired upon payment of the charge notified and displayed in the Clubhouse.
 (See Section 14 for bag limit.)

 – Every guest must be accompanied by his member host whilst fishing.

-b.
-If using a boat, a member’s guest must fish in same boat as the host member.
+– A member’s guest must fish in same boat as the host member.